 Dr Matthew R. Keynes is a non-Indigenous historian at the University of Melbourne.
 His research investigates the ways that education contributes to justice, peace, and social transformation by repairing historical injustices and legacies of violence.

-Currently, Matthew is a McKenzie Postdoctoral Research Fellow in the Faculty of Education.
-His publications include the monograph Education and Historical Justice: Redress, Reparations and Reconciliation in the Classroom (Bloomsbury 2025, co-written with James Miles) and the edited volume Historical Justice and History Education (Palgrave 2021, co-edited with Daniel Lindmark, Henrik Åström-Elmersjö and Björn Norlin) as well as multiple articles and chapters in a range of significant outlets.
+Currently, Matthew is Senior Research Fellow in the Faculty of Education.
+His books include Education and Historical Justice: Redress, Reparations and Reconciliation in the Classroom (Bloomsbury 2025, co-written with James Miles) and Historical Justice and History Education (Palgrave 2021, co-edited with Daniel Lindmark, Henrik Åström-Elmersjö and Björn Norlin) as well as multiple articles and chapters in a range of significant outlets.

 Before arriving at the University of Melbourne, Matt was Research Fellow at the University of Western Australia (2021-22).
 His PhD was awarded by the University of Technology Sydney in 2022.
 Matt has held numerous Visiting Fellowships including the Humanities Research Centre/Australian Studies Institute Fellow in Australian Studies at the Australian National University in 2024, and Visiting Fellow at Umeå University, Sweden (2018-19; 2024; 2025) and Aalborg University, Denmark (2019; 2022).